zackbatist/DAB23/Conferences/DAB23/dab23-notes.md

 - without those details it's kind of like, who is this guy and why is he doing this?

+## Maybe useful for CAA paper

+I also consider how projects' organizational structures and information systems direct the flow of archaeological labour and data derived thereof towards productive ends; data governance models, which include implicit professional expectations regarding who may access and benefit from the collectively-maintained pool of information generated through years of distributed labour, are significant factors that effect how collaboration occurs within and beyond a project's scope.

 ## Practical notes
 - Digital Archaeology Bern
 - February 1-3, 2023